knowledge-kitchen

 I’m going to fail the course.
 What should I do?

 Drop or otherwise withdraw from the course if you still can.
 Nobody wants you to fail this course.
-Talk to the professor in person if that is not a possibility.
+Talk to the instructor in person if that is not a possibility.

 I’m pretty sure I just failed the course.
 What should I do?